Late HIV diagnosis

 Based on data from laboratory information systems and from the records of people in treatment.
 Data can be compiled from health services registries, case report forms or laboratory information systems.
 Individuals with CD4 count results should only be included if the test was conducted within one month of the diagnosis date.

-People living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3 and people living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
-Reporting on the number of people with a CD4 lymphocyte count less than 350 cells/mm3 also should include those with a CD4 lymphocyte count less than 200 cells/mm3.
+Adults living with HIV whose initial CD4 lymphocyte count was less than 200 cells/mm3, and adults living with HIV whose initial CD4 lymphocyte count was less than 350 cells/mm3 in the reporting period.
+Reporting on the number of adults with a CD4 lymphocyte count less than 350 cells/mm3 also should include those with a CD4 lymphocyte count less than 200 cells/mm3.
+Among children, CD4 count thresholds indicating severe immunosuppression vary by age, so additional disaggregation is required.

 Number of people living with HIV who had an initial CD4 lymphocyte count at the time of diagnosis in the reporting period.